HuntsmanCancerInstitute/OncoTree/README.md

-This repository contains tools for classifying tumors according to the MSK OncoTree (OT) platform: https://oncotree.mskcc.org .
-Harmonized tumor classification improves data interoperability, enables more reliable genomic and clinical outcome analyses, facilitates patient matching for biomarker-driven clinical trials, and ultimately supports the delivery of more precise, evidence-based treatment recommendations.
+This repository contains tools for classifying tumors according to the [MSK OncoTree (OT) platform](https://oncotree.mskcc.org/about).
+Proper tumor classification improves data interoperability, enables more reliable genomic and clinical outcome analyses, facilitates patient matching for biomarker-driven clinical trials, and ultimately supports the delivery of more precise, evidence-based treatment recommendations.
+See the [MSK OncoTree publication](https://ascopubs.org/doi/10.1200/CCI.20.00108) for details.

 ![OncoTree Tissues](https://github.com/HuntsmanCancerInstitute/OncoTree/blob/50af719de81beca0017d30a72966f444cf9a52e1/Resources/Images/oncoTree.png)